-The percentage testing positive compatible with the new UK variant decreased in England and Wales in the week ending 6 March 2021.
-In Scotland and Northern Ireland the trend in the percentage testing positive compatible with the new UK variant is uncertain.
+The percentage testing positive compatible with the UK variant decreased in England in the week ending 13 March 2021.
+In Wales and Northern Ireland, the trend in the percentage testing positive compatible with the UK variant is uncertain.
+There are early signs of an increase in the percentage testing positive compatible with the UK variant in Scotland.